You can apply to use a private (personalised) registration number if your vehicle:

 You might need to take your vehicle to DVLA for an inspection.
 You’ll be told if you need to do this.

-The registration number will need to be put on your vehicle straight away if you apply online.
+You must put your private number on your vehicle straight away if you apply online.

 This service is available from 7am to 7pm.

 You need a certificate number from either:

 - the online service to take a private registration number off a vehicle

 - a V750 certificate of entitlement or V778 retention document

 You also need the 11-digit reference number from the latest V5C registration certificate.

 If your vehicle already has a private registration number, you need to take it off before using this service or you could lose the rights to use it.